Peter-Bel/KCC-Robot-Projects/Fall23/ROS2_humble_nao_driver.md

 #### 3.f.
 Test with NAO
   - After colcon build is successful (no failures)
-  - Follow the instructions on the naoqi_driver page: https://github.com/ros-naoqi/naoqi_driver2/tree/fix_humble#launch
+  - Follow the instructions after the "Launch" heading on the naoqi_driver page: https://github.com/ros-naoqi/naoqi_driver2/#launch
   - You must always enter
   - `source ~/ros2_humble/install/setup.bash` when you open a new terminal